-Brisbane's bagpipe and drum band for 70 years
+Brisbane's pipes and drums for 70 years

 The City of Brisbane Pipe Band (COBPB) was formed in 1950, after a meeting at the YMCA in Edward St, Brisbane.